GowthamGirithar/playground-YLmf5pLm/markdowns/welcome.md

 The difference with linear regression is that, linear regression output is continuous and not limited to number of possible.

-<B>Example:</B> To determine, whether we can play or not based on weather data logistic regression is used.
+<B>Example :</B> To determine, whether we can play or not based on weather data logistic regression is used.

 # Types of Logistic Regression